D0nni387/The-Quiz-Hub/README.md

 1. Easy to use
 2. Be quick and easy to start and complete
 3. Be able to restart and keep the user engaged consistently
+4. Be updated with new content regularly
+5. Visually appealing but not too harsh on the eye

 ### User stories